dmx-systems/dmx-documentation/docs/tutorial.rst

 Adding your first topic
 ***********************

-:ref:`Content Authoring<user-content-authoring>` is described in-depth in the User Guide.
-This is just a short walkthrough to help you create your first items in DMX.

-Right-click into the emptiness.
+Right-click into the emptiness of the topicmap.
-A window appears that lets you search for something.
+A dialog appears that lets you search all your contents.
 This is the :ref:`Search/Create Dialog<user-the-search-create-dialog>`.
-Let's create something!
+Now let's create something!

 .. image:: _static/search-create.jpg